 When the admin views the event with the donation category on behalf of a user who has scheduled payments they will see verbiage at the top of the form '...has an active schedule payment for this campaign.
 The next scheduled payment will occur on... for..."

 The admin will also see read only view with the details of the user's scheduled payments from the campaign.

 Editable list of pre-selected designations for an Event with Donation Category

-You'll add &dids=x.x.x (the "X's") represent the Encompass IDs you want to use) to the end of the query string when looking at the form from the user side.
-The donation category must be on the first step of the form and the link must be to that first step, not the event center.
+To add the designation IDs, include &dids=x.x.x at the end of the query string.
+The query string and the link must be on the first step, not the event center.
 You can add as many Encompass IDs as you want to the query string by putting a period (.) between each ID.
 If the user wants to edit the designation selections, they can use the link.
 For more information see Alternative Ways to Display Designations and The Power of URL Customization.